Blog de programación, errores, soluciones

 To install it on Linux, you need to use your terminal.
 Depending on what type of installation locally or globally are the steps you need to follow.

-This will download a file called composer.phar in our directory or folder, then he can run composer with
+This will download a file called composer.phar in our directory or folder, then we can run composer with

 php composer.phar

-I especially recommend installing composer globally, you can use it in your PHP projects without installing anytime you need it, and it is easier to write composer commands when it’s globally installed.
+I especially recommend installing composer globally, you can use it in your PHP projects without installing everytime you need it, and it is easier to write composer commands when it’s globally installed.

-Globally, when you are installing composer globally you can run this commands page everywhere and then the generated file composer.phar
+Globally, when you are installing composer globally you can run the commands shown in getcomposer.org/download/ everywhere and then move the generated file composer.phar to /usr/local/bin/composer

 mv composer.phar /usr/local/bin/composer